Skelton, York: History

 Skelton is mentioned in the Domesday Book, but its name indicates Anglo-Saxon and Danish influences.

 Skelton Grange was built by the Place family originally in the 18th century and rebuilt after fire in 1866.
 'The Grange' was finally sold in 1981 due to a lack of funds for upkeep.
 It was demolished by a local property developer for a large housing development on the site.

 The York Corporation bought Fairfield House on the opposite side of the main road in 1918 and opened it as a tuberculosis sanatorium in the following year.
 It is now a hotel.
 (A tuberculosis dispensary was also opened in Castlegate in the City of York, in 1913, but no longer exists.)

 Governance

 Skelton is part of the Unitary Authority of the City of York Council.
-As of 2010 the Ward of Skelton, Rawcliffe and Clifton Without is represented by councillors Richard Moore and Irene Waudby of the local Liberal Democratic Party and by Joe Watt of the local Conservative Party.
+It is part of the ward of Rawcliffe and Clifton Without.

 Skelton Parish Council is elected by the residents of the parish to administer local matters and consists of nine councillors.

-Skelton is within the UK Parliamentary Constituency of York Outer and until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.
+Skelton is within the UK Parliamentary Constituency of York Outer.